-We generate a significant portion of our revenue in Brazil from Petroleos Brasileiro, or Petrobras, a government-controlled energy company.
+We generate a significant portion of our revenue in Brazil from Petroleos Brasileiro ("Petrobras"), a government-controlled energy company.
 Recently, a significant number of senior executives at Petrobras have resigned their positions in connection with a widely publicized corruption investigation.
-In addition, Petrobras recently announced further reductions to its long-term capital expenditures budget.
 We expect these developments to disrupt Petrobras' operations in the near term, which could in turn adversely affect our business and results of operations in Brazil.